 Description – no wildcard, spell correction, match mode – AND.

 Setting logic: SKU search should be precise, so we exclude wildcard and spell correction.
 In case of the search by description, we use match mode AND because a description involves a lot of words, and a simple multi-word search won’t provide many relevant results.

 Hence, our module provides for extensive search customization depending on the e-store specifics.
 For example, you can set up a highly detailed search in a store selling car parts, and a less specific search in a confectionary shop.
 This is not available with Elasticsearch in Magento 2.3.

-Magento 2.3. works with Elasticsearch 2.x and 5.x, whereas our module is compatible with 5.x and 6.x. versions.
-Elasticsearch 6.x offers more features and gets fresh security updates in no time.
+Magento 2.3. works with Elasticsearch 2.x and 5.x, whereas our Elastic Search for Magento 2.3 is compatible with 5.x and 6.x. versions.
+Elasticsearch 6.x offers new features and gets fresh security updates in no time.

 Magento Elasticsearch still uses MySQL to manage synonyms, which slows the search down and worsens its relevance.